-When people start to get concerned about space it’s because they are trying to plan an event layout that can properly accommodate a long line of 10, 20, or even 50 porta potties.
-To gauge how much space you’ll need and what the best configuration is for their placement, talk to your portable toilet supplier.
-They can make recommendations based on your specific event to ensure you make the best use of your space.
+Often when people are asking about space requirements, it is because they plan to rent multiple portable toilets at the same time for a large event, and they need to find a layout that can accommodate a long line of porta-potties.
+To best way to gauge how much space you’ll need along with placement configurations is to talk to your portable toilet supplier.
+They can make recommendations based on your specific event to ensure you make the best use of space.

 What Kind of Access is Required?

 People sometimes ask, “What kind of access should there be for delivery/servicing/pick up?”
 This is usually a question related to roads, trees, and other immovable items.
 Those items can hamper how trucks can get in and access certain areas of the property.
-However, it can also refer to other portables like stages or rides or even the crowd itself.
+Access can also refer to other portables like stages, amusement rides, and even the crowd itself.

-At the very least, a truck will need to get to where each porta potty is going to be.
-For longer events, pumping trucks will need access.
-They will service the units, removing waste and restocking toilet paper and hand sanitizer.
-If access must be provided while the event is occurring, a plan will need to be put in place.
+At the very least, a truck will need to get to where each porta-potty is going to be.
+For longer events, pumping trucks will also need access to service the units, remove waste and restock toilet paper and hand sanitizer.
+If access needs to be provided while the event is occurring, a plan will need to be put in place.
 This will ensure that people and animals are kept safe with trucks coming and going regularly.
 Again, talk to your portable restroom service provider to make a customized plan for your needs.

 Kerkstra Portable Restroom Service Inc. provides portable restroom service across Michigan and luxury restroom trailers for all the states surrounding the Great Lakes.
 Take a look at our mobile restroom trailers and request a quote today!